philterd/philter/docs/docs/redaction/contexts.md

 If your application uses [asynchronous PDF redaction](../api_and_sdks/api/documents_api.md), Philter blocks deletion of any context that has a document in the `PENDING` or `PROCESSING` state.
 The API will return `409 Conflict`.
 Wait for the jobs to finish (or delete them from the Documents API) before deleting the context.

+## Exporting and Importing Mappings

+A context's mapping table can be exported and imported through the [Contexts API](../api_and_sdks/api/contexts_api.md#export-a-contexts-mapping-table).
+This lets you reuse the same replacements across separate environments or rebuild a context's mappings after it has been cleared:

+*   **Export** returns the context's mappings as a portable JSON document.
+Only the SHA-256 hash of each original value is exported (never the original value itself), so the same value continues to map to the same replacement wherever the table is imported.
+*   **Import** loads such a document into an existing context.
+By default an incoming value that already exists is skipped; you can choose to overwrite instead.

+Export and import are restricted to the user that **created** the context or to an **admin**.
+An admin may export or import any context.

 ## Integration and Best Practices

 *   **Organization**: Use contexts to mirror your internal organizational structure or project list.
 *   **Consistency**: Always use the same context for documents that belong to the same logical dataset to ensure referential integrity.
+*   **Portability**: Use the [export and import endpoints](../api_and_sdks/api/contexts_api.md#export-a-contexts-mapping-table) to carry consistent replacements between environments (for example, from staging to production).
 *   **Automation**: Context names can be passed as a parameter in [API requests](../developers/developer_quick_start.md), allowing for seamless integration into your automated workflows.